 How can I clear up acne fast?

 If you’re prone to breakouts, it’s a good idea to keep a targeted acne treatment close to hand for emergencies.
 Targeted treatments are designed to be applied directly onto existing blemishes to take down swelling, redness, and pain.
-Some of our favourites are Mario Badescu Drying Lotion, Mario Badescu Buffering Lotion, and The Ordinary Salicylic Acid.
+Some of our favourites are Mario Badescu Drying Lotion, and Mario Badescu Buffering Lotion.